ethanokamura/perfectline/src/content/javascript-101/functions.md

 }
 ```

-But what if the function accesses data outside of its own scope (such as the global environment or outer function)?
+But what if the function accesses data outside of its scope (such as the global environment or outer function)?
 In this case, you get a closure:

 ```js
 let b = 3;